Arriving in the UK

 We are making plans so you can study online for the two weeks of quarantine so you only need to arrive ready for your term start date.
 If you are living in University Halls of Residence, we will assist you with daily living needs, dropping off equipment and course materials.

-You be required to wear a face covering during your flight or if you are travelling independently on UK public transport so please come equipped with your own face covering or mask.
-Be sure to check if your airline has put in place any additional rules regarding face coverings and other personal protective clothing on their flights.
+Please check if your airline has put in place any additional rules regarding face coverings and other personal protective clothing on their flights.

 What to bring with you